 Which camera should I take to the street?

-The camera – it’s up to you.
-This will depend largely on how you feel about your public presence as a photographer.
-Some recommend a small camera and minimal amounts of kit, to remain discreet.
-Other street photographers have used larger DSLRs like the Nikon D5, and even cameras with a flashgun – hardly subtle!
+What camera you use will depend largely on how you feel about your public presence as a photographer.
+Some recommend a small camera and a minimal kit to remain discreet.
+Others have used larger DSLRs like the Nikon D5, and even cameras with a flashgun – hardly subtle!
+Take Bruce Gilden, for instance, who is famous for using flash in his street photography.

 Lenses don’t get much more compact that the XF27mm f2.8 R WR, it’s perfect for a day of street photography.